 Iconic Houses Foundation

-The network will be run by the Iconic Houses Foundation.
+The network is managed by the Iconic Houses Foundation.

 The International Advisory Board of the Foundation includes:

 Iveta Černá, Director Villa Tugendhat, Brno, Czech Republic

 Janice Lyle, Director Sunnylands Center & Gardens, Rancho Mirage, CA, USA

-Lynda Waggoner, Director Emerita of Fallingwater, Mill Run, PA, USA
+Lynda S. Waggoner, Director Emerita of Fallingwater, Mill Run, PA, USA

 We want to thank our ambassadors: